University of Washington Bothell

-The University of Washington Bothell is pleased to announce the 2012-2013 Undergraduate Research Awards.
-These awards are made possible due to the generous support of the UW Bothell Founders Endowed Fellowship.
-The purpose of these awards is to encourage and recognize the participation of undergraduate students in research endeavors.
-These awards will allow students to focus more attention and time to research.
+The University of Washington Bothell Office of Research is pleased to announce that the application period for 2014-2015 UW Bothell Founders Fellow Awards for Undergraduate Research, Scholarship and Creative Activity is now open.
+These awards are possible because of the generous support of the UW Bothell Founder’s Endowed Fellowship.
+The purpose of these awards is to encourage and recognize the participation of undergraduate students in research in all disciplines and inter-disciplines represented on the UW Bothell campus.
+These awards will allow students to focus more attention and time on their research, scholarship and creative activity.
 Students from all disciplines are encouraged to apply.
-Funding is available for fall, winter and spring quarters for up to $500 per quarter.
-Award recipients who are enrolled in the spring are expected to present at the UW Bothell Undergraduate Research Symposium in May 2013.
+Funding is available for winter and spring quarters for up to $750 per quarter for two consecutive quarters for a total of $1500.
+Award recipients are expected to present at the UW Bothell Undergraduate Research Symposium in May 2015.
 Please check with your financial aid advisor to see if this award will affect your financial aid package.

 Complete applications must include the following documents in this order:

 - Project description.
 (No more than two pages, double spaced, 11-12 point font) Answer in terms comprehensible to a non-specialist the following prompt: In your own words, describe your research project (goals) and what you and your faculty mentor hope to learn from your work (outcomes).